Sgyamf/basics-guide/README.md

 ## Personal Experience:

-- In a previous project, I encountered CWE-79 in a web application where user input was not properly sanitized before being displayed on web pages.
+- I encountered CWE-79 in a web application where user input was not properly sanitized before being displayed on web pages.
 This oversight allowed attackers to inject malicious scripts, leading to potential security breaches and compromised user data.

 ## Mitigation: